MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-javascript-msgex-app.md

 ---
-title: Get started - Build your first messaging extension
+title: Build your first Teams messaging extension app
 author: adrianhall
 description: Build a messaging extension for Microsoft Teams using the Teams Toolkit. ms.author: adhal